Frequently Asked Questions

 What is your Covid-19 policy?

-For the time being, all sessions are being held virtually.
-When it is safe to return in person, all patients must show proof of vaccination in order to be seen in person.
+Sessions are held both virtually and in person.
+All patients must show proof of vaccination in order to be seen in person.

 What is the Good Faith Estimate?